Blog

 The event starts at 4.30pm and knowing the kids would need some dinner earlier rather than later we decided to head straight into the restaurant.
 Although it was crazy busy we were served in no time and out came the food before the kids had time to get ratty.
 Our dinner was delicious and while we ate my husband sniffed out the BBQ and enjoyed a nice big burger.

 We were very fortunate that it was a dry and mild evening and everyone was eager to go and explore.
-Sadly our son is not one for dressing up but all of us really enjoyed the effort other families had made with their fancy dress costumes.
+Our son is not one for dressing up but all of us really enjoyed the effort other families had made with their fancy dress costumes.
 Everywhere we turned there were scary witches, grousome ghouls and face painted Draculas.

 We started on the West Lawn where the kiddies enjoyed a jump on the trampoline while I went to have a nosy at The Wild and Deadly Show which was going on in the main Pavilion.
-Whilst I was in there I found the facepainters hard at work and told my son that after the show there would be some handling which might involve snakes and spiders but his face spoke a thousand words and we started on our journey around the floodlit gardens instead.
+Whilst I was in there I found the facepainters hard at work and told my son that after the show there would be some animal handling which might involve snakes and spiders but his scared face spoke a thousand words and so we started on our journey around the floodlit gardens instead.

 The signs at the start say to keep the lanterns on your left which is very helpful as it can get a little dark in places.
 Having previously been during the day I was a tiny bit familiar with the route but it’s very easy to get disorientated and I was pleased that there were other families to follow.
 I was desperately trying not to miss anything and as our boy was starting to get tired I’d remembered seeing on the map that there was a witch handing out goodies to the children so we upped our game and found her in less than 5 minutes which put a huge smile on his face.